EronInformatique/App-Mobile-Conception/Document_Rapports/Rapports/Rapport_App_ERON_Sante.md

 - As a **Visitor** I want to **see all training offer by ERON** so that I can **Subscribe to training session with DPC or FIFPL credits**
 - As a **Visitor** I want to **know news about my job** so that I can **get information about my job directly on my smartphone**

 ### Mockup

+Figma will be used in order to design mockup.

 # Code App